cct-datascience/AFS_database_code/review-notes.md

 Both of these seem optional:

 - The in-app user documentation doesn't include a citation or license.
 Consider adding one, especially for data downloaded using the app?
-- I couldn't find a user-facing explanation for the X axes of the plots.
-Going into the code, it looks like the letters correspond to fish size classifications.
-This might be a standard designation that fish biologists all already know, but if not, consider adding a key to the X axes?
+- Not having a fish background, it took me a while to figure out that the x-axes for the size plots correspond to Gabelhouse lengths.
+This PR adds "Gabelhouse length" to the axes to help clarify.

 ### Developer-facing documentation